profezzorn/ProffieOSDocs/howto/how-to-set-up-a-blaster.md

 #endif
 ```

+### CONFIG_BUTTONS

-And last you should set your `CONFIG_BUTTONS` defines:
+And last you should set your `CONFIG_BUTTONS`.
+As we said before, you need a bare minimum of two buttons: Fire and Mode.
+But you can add Power, Reload and Clip dedicated buttons.

 ```
 #ifdef CONFIG_BUTTONS
 Button FireButton(BUTTON_FIRE, powerButtonPin, "fire");
 Button ModeButton(BUTTON_MODE_SELECT, auxPin, "modeselect");
 //Button PowerButton(BUTTON_POWER, aux2Pin, "power"); //A third button to power on/off your weapon
-//Button PowerButton(BUTTON_CLIP_DETECT, aux2Pin, "clip"); //A third button is a clip sensor.
+//Button ClipButton(BUTTON_CLIP_DETECT, aux2Pin, "clip"); //Actually clip sensor.
 It should be closed when the clip is in, and open when the clip is removed.
+So you can use either latching or momentary.
+//Button ReloadButton(BUTTON_RELOAD, aux2Pin, "reload"); //Dedicated button for reloading.
+//Button RangeButton(BUTTON_RANGE, aux2Pin, "reload"); //Dedicated button for increasing range/power of the weapon.

 #endif
 ```

-## Config example
+## Complete Config example

 ```
 /****** CONFIG_TOP blaster defines  ****/